Daniel Morgan, Chair

 All completed applications will be evaluated using the following specific criteria:

-- Grade point average at the time of application
+- Forty percent weighting based on grade point average at the time of application.

 Students selected for admission will comprise a cohort which will begin taking courses in the Special Education sequence the following fall semester.
 Courses must be taken in the prescribed sequence.
 Six semesters (course work plus intern teaching) are required to complete the Professional Curriculum in Special Education.